 The bonus is tax free and it’s paid on both the amount the saver manages to put away and on the interest in their account.

-Once opened, there’s no limit on how long you can save into your Help to Buy Isa for and also no time limit on when you have to buy a property and claim your bonus.
+Once opened, you can save into your Help to Buy ISA until 30 November, 2029, and you'll need to buy a property and claim your bonus by 1 December, 2030.

 You can also claim your bonus as soon as you like, subject to a minimum bonus of £400, but as this would amount to a total deposit of £2,000 when combined with your savings it probably won’t buy you much real estate in today’s market!